 Tax incentives for infrastructure development undertakings

-Enterprises engaged in the business of power generation, transmission, or distribution; developing or operating and maintaining a notified infrastructure facility, industrial park, or SEZ; substantially renovating and modernising the existing network of transmission or distribution lines (between specified periods); or laying and operating a cross-country natural gas distribution network are eligible for a tax exemption of 100% of profits for any ten consecutive years falling within the first 15 years of operation (first 20 years in the case of infrastructure projects, except for ports, airports, inland waterways, water supply projects, and navigational channels to the sea).
+Enterprises engaged in the business of power generation, transmission, or distribution; developing or operating and maintaining a notified infrastructure facility*, industrial park, or SEZ; or substantially renovating and modernising the existing network of transmission or distribution lines (between specified periods) are eligible for a tax exemption of 100% of profits for any ten consecutive years covered within the first 15 years of operation.
+Infrastructure projects, except for ports, airports, inland waterways, water supply projects, and navigational channels to the sea, will be eligible for a tax exemption of 100% of profits for any ten consecutive years covered within the first 20 years of operation.

 An investment-linked deduction will be available to Indian companies or their consortium engaged in the business of developing or operating and maintaining of a new infrastructure facility.
 The taxpayers should have entered into an agreement with the Central or State Government or local authorities in respect of such activities relating to specified infrastructure facilities.

 Since now there are investment-linked deductions, the profit-linked deduction available for infrastructure facilities have a sunset clause of 31 March 2017 for commencement of the operations.
-Thereafter, deduction of 100% of capital expenditure incurred on setting up of the said infrastructure facility is available with effect from 1 April 2017.
-Investment-linked deductions in respect of specified capital expenditure shall not be allowed if incurred for the purpose of acquisition of asset for payment (individual or aggregate) exceeding INR 10,000 per day unless such payment was made:
+Thereafter, deduction of 100% of capital expenditure incurred on setting-up of the said infrastructure facility is available with effect from 1 April 2017.

 Tax incentives for exports